-- 2.1 On page 10 of this document providers will find details of the general information to be included within the submission. - Table 1 sets out the specific criteria required by each nation where a nation has a specific requirement.
-When preparing submissions providers should ensure they provide detail of how the programme will be delivered in each jurisdiction to satisfy that nation's standards.

-2.3 The qualification for validation/endorsement must be at the appropriate degree level for Youth work and/or Youth Work in Community Learning & Development
+- 2.1 In Annexe 1 of this document providers will find details of the general information to be included within the submission along with Table 1 which sets out the specific criteria required by each nation.
+When preparing submissions providers should ensure they provide detail of how the programme will be delivered in each jurisdiction to satisfy that nation's standards. - 2.2 The qualification for validation/endorsement must be at the appropriate degree level for Youth Work and/or CLD Worker.